 - 1. Any protective functions which could trip with or without time delay, on normal or emergency load current, including but not limited to: - 1.1.
 Phase distance - 1.2.
 Out-of-step tripping - 1.3.
 Out-of-step blocking - 1.4.
 Switch-on-to-fault - 1.5.
 Overcurrent relays - 1.6.
 Communications aided protection schemes including but not limited to: - 1.6.1.
 Permissive overreaching transfer trip (POTT) - 1.6.2.
 Permissive underreaching transfer trip (PUTT) - 1.6.3.
 Directional comparison blocking (DCB) - 1.6.4.
 Directional comparison unblocking (DCUB) - 2.
 The following protection systems are excluded from requirements of this standard: - 2.1.
 Relay elements that are only enabled when other relays or associated systems fail. - 2.1.1.
 Overcurrent elements that are only enabled during loss of potential conditions. - 2.1.2.
 Elements that are only enabled during a loss of communications. - 2.2.
 Protection systems intended for the detection of ground fault conditions. - 2.3.
-Generator protection relays - 2.4.
+Protection systems intended for protection during stable power swings - 2.4.
+Generator protection relays that are susceptible to load - 2.5.
 Relay elements used only for Special Protection Systems, applied and approved in accordance with NERC Reliability Standards PRC-012 through PRC-017.
+Protection systems that are designed only to respond in time periods which allow operators 15 minutes or greater to respond to overload conditions.